 The first thing to come to mind when considering Sicilian specialties is surely Cannolo Siciliano, and in fact, who says you’re not allowed to start your meal with a delicious dessert first?
 These tube-shaped shells of fried dough, filled with ricotta cheese and garnished with pistachio or slices of bitter orange are truly impossible to resist!

 Cannoli hold major historical and religious importance as they are thought to symbolize the union between Islam and Christianity.
 The earliest recipes are in fact believed to have originated during the Arab domination of the city of Caltanissetta by Muslim women who then passed it down to Christian nuns.

-Arancino may well be the second major culinary symbol of Sicilian cuisine.
+Arancino (or Arancini, plural) may well be the second major culinary symbol of Sicilian cuisine.
 This breaded and deep-fried ball of creamy risotto, typically filled with ragù sauce, is an exceptional specialty.
 Funnily enough, over the decades, it has created an ongoing debate, dividing the population over those who call it “arancino” in Catania, and those who call it “arancina”, usually in the area around Palermo.

 The origin of this dish is grounded in the Arab domination, between the 9th and 11th century, when Arabs would typically roll a little ball of saffron rice in the palm of their hands and then season it with lamb.
 The Arabs had the habit of naming their dishes with fruit names; in fact given that “arancina” literally means “little orange”, this would technically be the more correct term to use.